Jumbo125/Marlin-2.0.9.2-Anycubic-I3-Mega/README.md

  3.1 Disable show_lcd_ menu after reheat noozle
  3.2 Show Continue button after reheat noozle

+ #### 4. Thermal Runaway
+ 4.1 Set Thermal Runaway higher, because my printer turned off, if i printer for a longer time or a second object.

  So. i hope you have fun

  The firmware is in the directory source code/pio/build/mega2650/*.hex